joelwetzel/Hubitat-Combined-Presence/README.md

 - Your input sensors only give false negatives, but do not give false positives.

-I can verify that presence from the Alexa app satisfies this.
+I can verify that presence from the Alexa app or from HomeKit satisfies this.
 I can also verify that my iPhone WiFi Presence Sensor (https://github.com/joelwetzel/Hubitat-iPhone-Presence-Sensor) satisfies this.

 However, if your input sensors ever give false positives, then I do not recommend this app.